 - 2. The statute and guideline also apply to "counterfeit" substances, which are defined in 21 U.S.C. § 802 to mean controlled substances that are falsely labeled so as to appear to have been legitimately manufactured or distributed. - 3.
-Definitions of "firearm" and "dangerous weapon" are found in the Commentary to §1B1.1 (Application Instructions).
-The enhancement for weapon possession reflects the increased danger of violence when drug traffickers possess weapons.
-The adjustment should be applied if the weapon was present, unless it is clearly improbable that the weapon was connected with the offense.
-For example, the enhancement would not be applied if the defendant, arrested at his residence, had an unloaded hunting rifle in the closet.
-The enhancement also applies to offenses that are referenced to §2D1.1; see §\$2D1.2(a)(1) and (2), 2D1.5(a)(1), 2D1.6, 2D1.7(b)(1), 2D1.8, 2D1.11(c)(1), 2D1.12(c)(1), and 2D2.1(b)(1). - 4.
+Application of Subsections (b)(1) and (b)(2).- - (A) Application of Subsection (b)(1).- Definitions of "firearm" and "dangerous weapon" are found in the Commentary to \$1B1.1 (Application Instructions).
+The enhancement for weapon possession in subsection (b)(1) reflects the increased danger of violence when drug traffickers possess weapons.
+The enhancement should be applied if the weapon was present, unless it is clearly improbable that the weapon was connected with the offense.
+For example, the enhancement would not be applied if the defendant, arrested at the defendant's residence, had an unloaded hunting rifle in the closet.
+The enhancement also applies to offenses that are referenced to \$2D1.1; see \$\$2D1.2(a)(1) and (2), 2D1.5(a)(1), 2D1.6, 2D1.7(b)(1), 2D1.8, 2D1.11(c)(1), and 2D1.12(c)(1). - (B) Interaction of Subsections (b)(1) and (b)(2).-The enhancements in subsections (b)(1) and (b)(2) may be applied cumulatively (added together), as is generally the case when two or more specific offense characteristics each apply.
+See §1B1.1 (Application Instructions), Application Note 4(A).
+However, in a case in which the defendant merely possessed a dangerous weapon but did not use violence, make a credible threat to use violence, or direct the use of violence, subsection (b)(2) would not apply. - 4.
 Distribution of "a small amount of marihuana for no remuneration", 21 U.S.C. § 841(b)(4), is treated as simple possession, to which §2D2.1 applies. - 5.
 Analogues and Controlled Substances Not Referenced in this Guideline.-Any reference to a particular controlled substance in these guidelines includes all salts, isomers, all salts of isomers, and, except as otherwise provided, any analogue of that controlled substance.
 Any reference to cocaine includes ecgonine and coca leaves, except extracts of coca leaves from which cocaine and ecgonine have been removed.
 For purposes of this guideline "analogue" has the meaning given the term "controlled substance analogue" in 21 U.S.C. § 802(32).
 In determining the appropriate sentence, the court also may consider whether the same quantity of analogue produces a greater effect on the central nervous system than the controlled substance for which it is an analogue.